bgatos/Digital-Scholarly-EditionsGR-workshop/getting_started.md

 <h2>3.
 Access to workshop material and familiarisation with gitHub</h2>

-Try to familiarise yourself with the GitHub environment and  logic, as this is the main reference point we are going to use for accessing & storing the teaching material !
-GitHub for Collaboration On Open Projects from Mozilla Science Lab
+Try to familiarise yourself with the GitHub environment and  logic, as this is the main reference point we are going to use for accessing & storing the teaching material !  <a href="http://mozillascience.github.io/working-open-workshop/github_for_collaboration/">GitHub for Collaboration On Open Projects</a> from <a href="https://science.mozilla.org/">Mozilla Science Lab</a>